kowalczewski/Bike/README.md

 By "no time travel" (NTT) condition I mean one of the requirements of the competition:
 "Your model should only use information which was available prior to the time for which it is forecasting."

+NOTE: for the last month (12/2012), the results should be the same with/without NTT condtion (the same training set).

 Battlefield log:
 - 'count' together: 0.47254
 - 'casual', 'registered' separately: 0.46480